Graph-Theoretic Characterization of Noise Capacity of Conditional Disclosure of Secrets: Problem Statement

-Each node $v$ is assumed to connect to at least one unqualified edge, ensuring that \( I(v; S) = 0 \).
-Under this assumption, any linearly dependent rows in \(\mathbf{H}_v\) associated with \(v\) must also remain linearly dependent.
-Since each signal \(v\) consists of \(N\) symbols, \(\mathbf{H}_v\) must have a row rank of \(N\).
+Each node $v$ is assumed to connect to at least one unqualified edge\footnote{Consider any node $v$ that is incident only to qualified edges; equivalently, $v$ is not subject to any security constraint.
+For such a node, we may simply set its message to be the secret $S$ and remove $v$ from the graph.
+By iteratively applying this procedure to all such nodes, we obtain a reduced graph in which every remaining node is incident to at least one unqualified edge. }, ensuring that \( I(v; S) = 0 \).
+Under this assumption, any rows of \(\mathbf{H}_v\) in \(v\) must also remain linearly independent.
+Since each message \(v\) consists of \(N\) symbols, \(\mathbf{H}_v\) must have a row rank of \(N\).
 This can be expressed as:

 For any edge $\{v, u\}$, consider the overlap between the noise spaces of $v$ and $u$, specifically the intersection of the row spaces of ${\bf H}_v$ and ${\bf H}_u$.
 Let ${\bf P}_v$ and ${\bf P}_u$ be projection matrices such that: